-Third, amici's members rely on the fair, consistent and timely enforcement of the securities laws to deter and remedy wrongdoing.
-One key component is the consistent application of statutes of repose that are a critical part of those laws and serve purposes wholly distinct from statutes of limitations.
-By establishing a definitive outside time limit for claims that cannot be tolled, statutes of repose provide the markets with a measure of certainty and finality, set a time after which participants are free from lingering liabilities and stale claims, and ensure that claims can be adjudicated based on evidence that is fresh.
-Amici's members and their investors and customers depend upon statutes of repose in their financial planning and operations.
-The decision, however, undermines important aspects of the statute of repose that Congress made a central component of the Securities Act.
+Third, SIFMA's members rely on the fair, consistent and timely enforcement of the securities laws to deter and remedy wrongdoing.
+One key component is the consistent application of statutes of repose that are a critical part of those laws.
+By establishing a definitive outside time limit for claims that cannot be tolled, statutes of repose provide the markets with certainty and finality, set a time after which participants are free from lingering liabilities and stale claims, and ensure that claims can be adjudicated based on evidence that is fresh.
+SIFMA's members and their investors and customers depend on statutes of repose in their financial planning and operations.
+However, the decision undermines important aspects of the statute of repose that Congress made a central component of the Securities Act "to protect defendants' financial security in fast-changing markets by reducing the open period for potential liability."
+CALPERS, 137 S.Ct. at 2050.

-Fourth, the panel's decision raises important and recurring issues of federal law.
-The FDIC, NCUA, and FHFA have commenced numerous actions against financial institutions concerning the sale of hundreds of billions of dollars of securities, and seeking billions of dollars of damages.
-Their claims have been kept "alive only because of so-called 'extender statutes,'" Alison Frankel, SCOTUS Repose Opinion Is Good News for Securities Defendants, Reuters: On the Case (June 9, 2014), http://blogs.reuters.com/alison-frankel/2014/06/09/ scotus-repose-opinion-is-good-news-for-securities-defendants, and their incorrect application to displace statutes of repose.
-Accordingly, if the Second Circuit's misreading of the Statute and failure to follow CTS is allowed to stand, it will have far-reaching consequences for the securities industry and the economy.
-This Court's review is imperative now to bring the lower courts' constructions of extender statutes and treatment of critical statutes of repose into alignment with CTS.
-This case presents an ideal vehicle because the pressure to settle similar lawsuits seeking large recoveries could be a roadblock to appeals reaching this Court in other cases.
+Fourth, the panel's decision raises important issues of federal law.
+The FDIC, NCUA, and FHFA brought numerous actions against financial institutions concerning hundreds of billions of dollars of securities, seeking billions of dollars of damages, that were kept "alive only because of so-called 'extender statutes," Alison Frankel, SCOTUS Repose Opinion Is Good News for Securities Defendants, Reuters: On the Case (June 9, 2014), http://blogs.reuters.com/ alison-frankel/2014/06/09/scotus-repose-opinion-is-goodnews-for-securities-defendants, and their incorrect application that have displaced statutes of repose.
+This case presents an ideal vehicle because the pressure to settle similar, future lawsuits seeking large recoveries, which has already led to large settlements, could be a roadblock to appeals reaching this Court in other cases.